 1. First things first

-Being an iOS developer for a few solid years now, I faced a plethora of issues with regard to my Xcode project architecture.
+Working as an iOS developer for a few solid years, I faced a plethora of issues with regard to my Xcode project architecture.
 The solution I found is called Modlizer, which is a simple yet effective way to structure source code when an app is created from scratch.

 … but why don’t I put them into service, right?